 In some cases, people experience 'phantom pain' apparently coming from the limb that has been removed.

-Phantom limb sensations will usually disappear or decrease over time.
+Phantom limb sensations will usually disappear, or lessen, over time.
 However, when phantom limb pain continues for more than 6 months, it is less likely to improve.